top of page

 To help women find an answer to the question, "Is a cold practice safe during pregnancy?"
 I turned to Josephine Worseck, PhD -- the first woman in Germany certified as a Wim Hof Instructor, and author of Die Heilkraft Der Kalte (or 'The Healing Power of the Cold' [in German], 2020).

-She recently posted a picture of her pregnant sister wading into cold water outdoors, to demonstrate that ice bathing during pregnancy is "not a problem."
+Shortly after publishing her book, Worsek posted a picture of her pregnant sister wading into cold water outdoors, to demonstrate that:

-Worseck speculates a little about the advantages and disadvantages of deliberate cold exposure for conception.
-For example, the boost in natural killer cells that results from cold air exposure might promote or impede implantation of a fertilized egg.
-Worseck cautions that the effect of "immune modulating activities like ice bathing... intervene with the process (positively or negatively in a manner that might depend from woman to woman)."
+She speculates a little about the advantages and disadvantages of deliberate cold exposure for conception and implantation of the zygote, acknowledging that the immune system response to cold might complicate the very earliest stages of pregnancy.
+For examples, Worseck cautions that the effect of "immune modulating activities like ice bathing... intervene with egg implantation (positively or negatively) in a manner that might depend from woman to woman."

-While she cautions that "Wim Hof breathing should not be performed by pregnant women," what she doesn't describe are potential benefits of cold plunging for women who are already pregnant -- and there may be several.
+While she cautions that "Wim Hof breathing should not be performed by pregnant women," what she didn't describe in that post are the potential benefits of cold plunging for women who are already pregnant -- and there may be several.

 Benjamin Bikman, PhD